mattacular/rax/README.md

 	- app-safe wrapper for Escort (https://github.com/ckknight/escort)
 * Forms API
 	- custom
+	- modules can provide forms to templates
+	- utilizes Handlebars helpers (?)

+	`page = {
+		'uploadPicture': {
+			'prefix': '<div class="site-upload-picture-form">',
+			'suffix': '</div>',
+			'submit': '/photos/upload'	// takes a route or routeId 'structure': {
+				'picture_description': {
+					'type': 'textfield',
+					'title': 'Description'
+				}
+			}
+		}
+	}`

+	- can be exposed to templates/themes - {{uploadPicture}}

 * Templating API
 	- utilizes Handlebars (HTML) and LESS (CSS) (maybe allow extensibility here in the future?)
 	- 'blocks' system defineBlock() putBlock()
 	- themes are made up of 1 or more templates + 1 or more stylesheets (?)
+	- some templates are required. if active theme does not have required templates, they are inherited from the base theme?
 	- bindModel() ?
+	- stock templates: (extensible) htmlHead - <head/>
+		htmlFoot - just before </body>
+		contentHead - content heading to be used on most other pages (eg. heading logo, navbar etc) contentFoot - content footer appears just before htmlFoot template on most other pages author - author page, (eg. when user clicks byline) article - article page
+		content-{content_type}
+		gallery
+		section - section front page (only used if sections are enabled) list - template for various list type pages that index articles (eg. search results, archives, list by category) homepage - front page / index
+		dash_post - dashboard - post an article
 * Content Types/Models API (kind of like entities? maybe rename to something less generic)
 	- ???
 	- supported base types: